 \subsection{Penalized JointLinUCB}

-When each AP is trained independently using the CMAB algorithm, channel assignment is not expected to converge.
-This is because each AP focuses on exploitation as the CMAB learning progresses, and the actions of the APs vary at each trial in our system model, where the environment changes depending on the actions of neighboring APs.
+When each AP is trained independently using the CMAB algorithm, channel allocation is not always converged.
+This is because each AP focuses on exploitation as the CMAB learning progresses and therefore the optimal actions of the APs vary at each trial in our system model where the environment changes depending on the actions of neighboring APs.

-\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width=0.99\columnwidth]{penalty-crop.pdf} {Example of feature construction for Penalized JLinUCB (the number of APs $K=6$ and available channels $C=3$). }

 To address this challenge, we propose the P-JLinUCB algorithm, which is an extension of JLinUCB\cite{linucb1,linucb2}.
 Algorithm~\ref{alg:plin} provides its detailed description.
 The key steps of this algorithm are \textit{1)} adopting the parameter to discount the observed rewards and \textit{2)} building a feature vector in the linear model so that the penalties are incorporated into JLinUCB.
-In detail, this algorithm updates the parameters of JLinUCB by discounting the observed reward by $\beta\in[0,1]$ when the channel to be selected as a result of the AP computing $S_c$ is different from the current channel.
+In detail, this algorithm updates the parameters of the JLinUCB by discounting the observed reward by $\beta\in[0,1]$ when the channel to be selected as a result of the AP computing $S_c$ is different from the current channel.
 However, if we simply discount the reward, each AP cannot associate the reason for the discount with the channel changes based only on the current channels of the neighboring APs.
-Hence, as context information, we introduce an additional index which is an indicator of whether the channel has changed or not into the feature vector.
+Hence, as context information, we introduce an additional index, which is an indicator of whether or not the channel has changed into the feature vector.

 An example of the reconstruction of the feature vector with extraction is shown in Fig.~\ref{fig:penalty_feature}.
 Among the feature vectors subjected to CDFE described in Section~\ref{subsec:feature}, 1 is added at the end of the feature vector corresponding to the same channel as the current one; otherwise, 0 is added as an element.
-In a nutshell, the product of the term at the end of the feature vector and the element of $\bm{\theta}$ functions as a penalty term.
+In summary, the product of the term at the end of the feature vector and the element of $\bm{\theta}$ functions as a penalty term.